-- Group accounts of certain parent entities (those with securities admitted to trading on a regulated market in an EU Member State) are required by Article 4 of EU Regulation 1606/2002 (IAS Regulation) to be prepared in accordance with EU-adopted IFRS. - All other entities, except those that are eligible to apply the Financial Reporting A4.5 Standard for Smaller Entities (effective January 2015) (FRSSE), must apply 6 either FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland, EU-adopted IFRS or FRS 101 (if the financial statements are the individual financial statements of a qualifying entity eligible to apply FRS 101 Reduced Disclosure Framework). - Section 395(1) of the Act states: A4.6
+- A4.4 Group accounts of certain parent entities (those with securities admitted to trading on a regulated market in an EU Member State) are required by Article 4 of EU Regulation 1606/2002 (IAS Regulation) to be prepared in accordance with EU-adopted IFRS. - A4.5 All other entities, except those that are eligible to apply FRS 105 The Financial Reporting Standard applicable to the Micro-entities Regime, must apply either FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland, EU-adopted IFRS or FRS 101 Reduced Disclosure Framework (if the financial statements are the individual financial statements of a qualifying entity eligible to apply FRS 101). - A4.6 Section 395(1) of the Act states:

-'A company's individual accounts may be prepared -
+'A company's individual accounts may be prepared-

-- (a) in accordance with section 396 ("Companies Act individual accounts"), or - (b) in accordance with international accounting standards ("IAS individual accounts").
+- (a) in accordance with section 396 ("Companies Act individual accounts"), or - (b) in accordance with international accounting standards ("IAS individual accounts").'